KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ![](djangocon-us-2024-recap-images/black-python-devs-summit-panel.jpg)

-The morning and afternoon replays are available on the info page.

 Me, Abigail Afi Gbadago, and Velda Kiara after Black Python Devs Leadership Summit!
-So proud of them for the role they played in organizing an outstanding event.
+I am so proud of them for the role they played in organizing an outstanding event.
 It had a lot of heart.
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-me-afi-velda.jpg)

+The morning and afternoon replays are available on the info page.

 ### Rooftop View of Durham